-Today, youth from underserved communities––predominantly children of color––have limited access to enrichment programs and natural environments.
+Today, people from underserved communities––predominantly children of color––have limited access to enrichment programs in natural environments.

-Due to high costs and limited accessibility, the motivational and therapeutic qualities of horseback riding are often out of reach.
+Due to high costs and limited accessibility, the motivational and therapeutic qualities of horses are often out of reach.

 Children from low-income families are 3x less likely to participate in after-school programs.

 Children consistently involved in extracurriculars are 400% more likely to go to college than kids who cannot access these programs.

 76% of inhabitants in low-income and non-white communities are living in a nature-deprived area.

 Adolescents involved in equine learning have fewer disciplinary problems, and their prosocial behavior is about 4x better than those who are not.